AOT-Technologies/forms-flow-ai/forms-flow-bpm/starter-examples/listeners/taskdurationattributes-readme.md

 ### How to Use

-Below snapshot shows how to configure the **TaskDurationAttributesListener** to an task.
+Below snapshot shows how to configure the **TaskDurationAttributesListener** to a task.

 ![Task Duraion Attributes listener - Snapshot](./images/taskdurationattributes-listener-snp1.jpg)